syncany/syncany-docs/source/commands.rst

 If there are no local changes, the 'up' command will not upload anything - no multichunks and no metadata.

+For a detailed command reference including all command-specific options, please refer to the manual page of this command at :ref:`man_ls_remote`.

 Example: Using the ls-remote command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::